freshOS/Networking/README.md

 ### Handling errors
-Errors are handled in the usual way on a Publisher, for example:
+Errors can be handled on a Publisher, such as:

 ```swift
 client.get("/posts/1").sink(receiveCompletion: { completion in